Conducting an SEO audit is simple, especially with great tools WooRank.

 Discovered pages: Not a ranking signal but this is very handy for checking that your site’s pages are being indexed.
 If the number shown here doesn’t sound right you an in-depth Site Crawl technical analysis to find out why (we’ll come onto this a little later).

 In-page Links: Because links will pass page authority, it’s a good idea to have high performing pages linking back to your homepage and vice versa.
 This will maximize the spread of link juice throughout your site.

 Broken links: Broken links are bad for the user experience and your reputation which is precisely why Google doesn’t like them.
 If you have any broken links they’ll be displayed in an audit.
-Alternatively you could use a tool like Check My Links to check the links across each of your pages.
+Alternatively, you could use a tool like Check My Links to check the links across each of your pages.

-WWW resolve: If you haven’t specified a preferred domain, i.e. with or without the www. prefix, and you don’t redirect traffic from one URL to the other, search engines recognize both versions as two separate sites.
+WWW resolve: If you haven’t specified a preferred domain, i.e. with or without the www. prefix and you don’t redirect traffic from one URL to the other, search engines recognise both versions as two separate sites.
 This is bad news for your site because link juice will be shared between the two sites and Google will penalize sites with duplicate content.
 For some further reading on duplicate content, see our blog post about the most important technical SEO issues.